University Catalog 2026-2027

 Application Dates and Deadlines

 First-year and transfer applicants for the College of Design and Fashion and Textile Design programs must submit a complete application including a portfolio and additional essay by November 1 and list it as their first choice major.
-Visit our website to read more about studio-based majors.
+Visit the admissions website to learn more about studio-based majors.

-Applicants for the Music Technology program must submit a complete application including a portfolio and additional essay by November 1 for Early Action and January 15 for regular decision.
+First-year applicants for the Music Technology program must submit a complete application including a portfolio and additional essay by November 1 for Early Action and January 15 for regular decision.
+Transfer applicants for the Music Technology program must submit a complete application including a portfolio and additional essay by November 1.
 Visit the Music Technology website to learn more.

 All applications for the spring semester should be submitted prior to October 1.
 A few programs do not accept applications for spring entry.
-Visit our website for more information.
+Visit the admissions website for more information about first-year fall entry only majors.

 The Undergraduate Admissions website provides more information on the application review process and procedure.